andreacomo/tomcat-jwt-security/README.md

 response.addHeader(JwtConstants.AUTH_HEADER, token);
 ```

+## OpenID Connect
+In case of `OidcJwtTokenValve`, you *don't need a login controller*: just set your JWT token in every HTTP header `Authorization`, preceded by `Bearer`.

-Enjoy your stateless security system on Tomcat!!
+Enjoy now your stateless security system on Tomcat!!

 # JWT Valve and Spring Boot
 If you want to use this Valve with **Embedded Tomcat** provided by *Spring Boot*, forget about `web.xml` or `context.xml`!